-On 23 June 2016 the UK voted to leave the European Union ("EU").
-There will be much conjecture and debate about what the consequences of this decision will be for the UK, for the EU and for Ireland, and much will depend upon the terms of the withdrawal agreement that will be negotiated between the UK and the EU.
-The process by which a member state leaves the EU is governed by Article 50 of the Lisbon Treaty ("Article 50"), which provides for a two year period, running from the date upon which the UK formally serves notice on the European Council, during which the UK and the EU will negotiate the withdrawal agreement.
+On 29 March 2017, nine months after the UK voted to leave the European Union ("EU"), Prime Minister Theresa May notified the European Council of the UK's intention to exit, triggering Article 50 of the Lisbon Treaty ("Article 50").
+Article 50 governs the process by which a member state leaves the EU and provides for a two year period, running from the date upon which the UK formally serves notice on the European Council, during which the UK and the EU will negotiate the withdrawal agreement.
 This two year period may be extended with the unanimous consent of the other 27 member states.
-It is difficult at this stage to predict what the terms of the withdrawal agreement may be, as this is the first time that the Article 50 procedure has been applied and there is no precedent for the withdrawal agreement.
+It is difficult at this stage to predict what the terms of the withdrawal agreement may be, as this is the first time that the Article 50 procedure has been applied, there is no precedent for the withdrawal agreement and the statements made by various parties to the negotiation process are so divergent.